 Usually, when expenses break the $500-mark, Max OOP starts taking notice.

 Although Mrs. Max OOP is Canadian, she doesn’t actually play hockey.
 In fact, we have never even made an NHL game together.
 With that and the fact that her dentist as never found an issue over years of cleaning, we went ahead and declared her a low-risk dental patient.
 Therefore, we decided to forgo the $1,600 in protection and two free cleanings per year and put $306.92 back in our pocket.
 We are choosing to self-insure Mrs. Max OOP.

 My dental risk profile is a bit different.
 With the exception (or should I say extraction) of my wisdom teeth, I still have all 28 of my original teeth.
 But I have seen a few things come up over the years and my family history suggests I might be prone to dental issues as I age.
 My dad has had countless bridges, root canals, and crowns and those can really add up quickly.
 Therefore, it is important that I get

 preventative preventive cleanings but also have a dentist monitor how things are going.
-Since I am a higher risk dental patient, I am happy to pay $218.14 in 2019 for $1,600 in protection from an unfortunate dental event.
+Since I am a higher risk dental patient, I am happy to pay $218.14 for dental premiums in exchange for $1,600 in protection from an unfortunate dental event.
 I might not need the $1600 in any given year, but at least it is there.
 The two free cleanings are just a bonus.